evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 There are several features that simplify generating multiple column-level tests.

-**List comprehension**.
+## List comprehension

 You can pass a list of parameters or a list of columns.

-Example 1.
+**Example 1**.
 Pass the list of multiple quantile values to test for the same column.

 ```python
 suite = TestSuite(tests=[